 The Penland wood studio contains equipment to suit a variety of woodworking needs.

-3 10" table saws, two of which are Sawstops, with a variety of accessory, tools, and jigs
+3 - 10" table saws, two of which are Sawstops, with a variety of accessories, tools, and jigs

 24" thickness sander

 12" portable planer